 E-Commerce, Marketing & SEO

-Right upfront: With both Squarespace and Wix, you'll be able to set up and manage an online store.
+First thing first: With both Squarespace and Wix, you'll be able to set up and manage an online store.

 Solid ecommerce and marketing features with Squarespace

 If using Squarespace, you'll add an online store to your website as a new page through the main menu.
 After that, you can manage your physical and digital products or services, with a number of options provided.
 You can tag and categorize your good and create product variants.

 Squarespace also comes with a number of integrated marketing features, such as a simple email marketing tool, user-defined coupons, and Facebook and Instagram integrations that come in handy for promoting your products on social media channels.